kimha1030/holbertonschool-interview/0x0B-menger/README.md

 - A level N sponge is a 3x3 square of level N-1 sponges, except for the center one, which is left empty
 - A level 0 sponge is represented by the # character

-Examples:
+**Examples:**

 - A level 0 sponge is a simple 1x1 square
 - A level 1 sponge is a 3x3 square of level 0 sponges, except for the center one, which is left empty
-- A level 2 sponge is a 3x3 square of level 1 sponges, except for the center one, which is left empty …
+- A level 2 sponge is a 3x3 square of level 1 sponges, except for the center one, which is left empty.

-  _TIP: The size of a level N Menger sponge is calculated as follows: 3^N_
+* TIP: The size of a level N Menger sponge is calculated as follows: 3^N

 **Output**

 ```
+$ gcc -Wall -Wextra -Werror -pedantic -o 0-menger 0-menger.c 0-main.c -lm
 $ ./0-menger 0
 #
 $ ./0-menger 1